sueszli/blog/is a phd right for me?.md

   when looking at the distribution of earnings, doctoral recipients, particularly those employed by research and development (r&d) firms, had higher earnings compared to the average u.s. workforce. a majority of doctoral recipients ended up in academia, while a significant percentage found employment in industry, particularly within r&d performing firms.

-this data suggests that ph.d. holders in the industry earn more than those in academia, particularly in r&d firms. this is consistent with the data from levels.fyi, which shows r&d positions in big tech companies pay significantly more than other roles.
+this data suggests that ph.d. holders in the industry earn more than those in academia, particularly in r&d firms.

+additionally this is consistent with the data from levels.fyi, which shows r&d positions in big tech companies pay significantly more than other roles.

 <br><br>